 User Registration and Login

-For registration and login, users should be provided more than one way to sign up such as using email, contact number or social network (Facebook, Twitter, Google, and Instagram) and offer an option to reset the password.
+For registration and login, users should be provided with more than one way to sign up such as using email, contact number or social network (Facebook, Twitter, Google, and Instagram) and offering an option to reset the password.

 User Profile and Personalised Dashboard